onap/doc/docs/platform/architecture/index.rst

 provides a generic VNFM capability, and both VF-C and SO NFVO integrate with external VNFMs and VIMs as part of an NFV MANO stack.

-.. warning:: The ONAP :strong:`appc` project is :strong:`unmaintained`.
+.. warning:: The ONAP :strong:`appc` project is :strong:`deprecated`.
              As of Release 12 'London' the component is no longer part of the ONAP deployment.
+.. warning:: The ONAP :strong:'VF-C' project is :strong:'deprecated'.

 ONAP used to have two application level configuration and lifecycle management modules called SDN-C and App-C. App-C is no longer part of ONAP deployment.